The Speckled Band (1931 film)

 The Speckled Band is a 1931 British mystery film directed by Jack Raymond and starring Lyn Harding, Raymond Massey and Angela Baddeley.
-It is an adaptation of Arthur Conan Doyle's original 1892 story "The Adventure of the Speckled Band" and the 1910 play he adapted from it, The Speckled Band.
+It was written by W. P. Lipscomb, adapted from Arthur Conan Doyle's original 1892 story "The Adventure of the Speckled Band" and the 1910 play he adapted from it, The Speckled Band.
+The film was re-issued in 1938.

 The film features Sherlock Holmes and Dr. John Watson investigating the fears of a young woman and the suspicious death of her sister.

 Plot summary

 The film begins on the Rylott estate with gypsies camping on the grounds.
 Inside the mansion, Violet Stonor screams in her bedroom and then collapses in the hallway.
-She is discovered by her sister, Helen (Angela Baddeley).
+She is discovered by her sister, Helen.
 Violet's dying words are "the band, speckled."
-She then dies and their stepfather, Dr. Grimesby Rylott (Lyn Harding), arrives.
+She then dies and their stepfather, Dr. Grimesby Rylott, arrives.

 Soon there is an inquest into the mysterious death, and Rylott plots with the housekeeper and his Indian servant, Ali.
 Watson attends the inquest as an old friend of the Stonor family in India.
 He acts protectively to Helen and advises her to consult Holmes if she ever feels in danger.
 At Baker Street later, Watson summarises the inquest to Holmes, describing the various witnesses and evidence.
 Holmes files it away in his system—he operates a modern office with female secretaries and a voice recording device.

 One year later, Helen Stonor is engaged, and her fiancé must leave for a plantation in Rangoon for a year.
 Helen is afraid and suggests that they marry sooner, so that she may go with him to Rangoon.
 Dr. Rylott is upset by these plans and decides to murder her to prevent the loss of her inheritance.
 Rylott forces Helen to move from her room into Violet's old room.
 The next day, Helen meets with Holmes and Watson in Baker Street they describe her case.
 Her sister Violet had been engaged to be married before she dies, and Helen remembers hearing mysterious music that night.
 Now Helen is engaged and is also hearing the mysterious music again.
 Holmes questions her and sends her out of the room through a separate entrance when her stepfather arrives.
 Dr. Rylott barges in and threatens Holmes, but he is not deterred.